Kannamoochi Yenada

 Kannamoochi Yenada? is a 2007 Indian Tamil-language romantic comedy film written and directed by V. Priya.
-The film stars Prithviraj Sukumaran, Sandhya, Sathyaraj and Radhika Sarathkumar, with Sripriya, Radha Ravi and Manobala in supporting roles.
+The film stars Sathyaraj, Prithviraj Sukumaran, Radhika Sarathkumar, and Sandhya, with Sripriya, Radha Ravi and Manobala in supporting roles.
 The film's score and soundtrack is composed by Yuvan Shankar Raja.

 The film, a remake of the 2005 American film Guess Who, which itself is based on the 1967 American film Guess Who's Coming to Dinner, was jointly produced and distributed by Raadan Media Works, UTV, and Pyramid Saimira.
 The music was composed by Yuvan Shankar Raja with cinematography by Preetha Jayaraman and editing by Sathish Suriya.
 It released on 8 November 2007 during Deepavali.
 The film's title was inspired from a song from Kandukondain Kandukondain.

 Plot

-Harish Venkatraman, a software architect by profession who lives in Malaysia, is the millionaire nephew of Maheswaran Iyer.
+Harish Venkatraman, a software architect who lives in Malaysia, is the millionaire nephew of Maheswaran Iyer.
 Having lost his parents early in life, he runs his uncle's business with impressive results.
 He stumbles upon the psychiatry student Devasena in the most cinematic manner and falls for her that very instant.
 Deva is the daughter of Commissioner Arumugam Gounder and Dhamayanthi in Chennai.
 As the plot progresses, Deva is being summoned by her parents for their silver jubilee wedding anniversary back home.
-Notwithstanding the fact he has a flourishing business to attend to and much to the wrath of his uncle (who arranges for his wedding with his business partner's daughter), Harish takes the next flight to Chennai to accompany Deva.
+Although he has a flourishing business to attend to and much to the wrath of his uncle (who arranges his wedding with his business partner's daughter), Harish takes the next flight to Chennai to accompany Deva.
 He is subjected to a warm welcome by Dhamayanthi and a cold shoulder by Arumugam.
-To make matters worse, Maheswaran's vicious character assassination (in the name of a complaint he sends to the police commissioner's office) does not help Harish in the task of gaining enough confidence among his girlfriend's parents.
-Will Harish win his love back, now that his chance of impressing Deva's parents are doomed?
+To make matters worse, Maheswaran's vicious character assassination (in the name of a complaint he sends to the police commissioner's office) does not help Harish gain enough confidence with his girlfriend's parents.
+Will Harish win his love back, now that his chance of impressing Deva's parents is doomed?